Hedda/Domoticz-Zigpy/README.md

 This project at this early stage is more a developers-only POC (Proof-Of-Concept) than anything else, as such users should not expect anything with it to work as of yet.

-Due to a bug ( https://github.com/domoticz/domoticz/issues/4312 ) this plugin does not currently work at all with a standard Domoticz binary file.
-This means that in order to be able to test this plugin the Domoicz application must at this time first be recompiled and linked with disabling the use of "BUILTIN_SQLITE".
-To do that, edit the file CMakeList.txt and disable the "Use of builtin sqlite library" in order to link with the standard SQLITE3 library.
-`option(USE_BUILTIN_SQLITE "Use builtin sqlite library" NO)`

 ## Current showstoppers

 For now there are a number of show stoppers that need to be solved/sorted/fixed or have a more acceptable workaround before can move forward:

-   * Domoticz issue, there are some conflict around SQLITE3 usage [Issue #4312](https://github.com/domoticz/domoticz/issues/4312)
    * Zigpy library and quirk are developped for Home Automation with no documentation on how to use.
 These are very focus on the HA design.
 Using Zigpy on Domoticz required a lot of work at that stage :
       1. Understand how to use zigpy
       2. Understand what to do in order to have a correct setup (inside the plugin) to get all events from devices